cu-mkp/research-teaching-companion/content/resources/activity-sheets/sp22_fld_rosenkranz_naomi_madder-lake-trio.md

 >_The Making and Knowing Project, Columbia University_<br>
 _Last updated 2022-01-29 by NJR_

-Refer (insert something like "refer to the assignment sheet" instead of what's here, keep jo kirby info though) also to [<u>Presentation: Cochineal Lake: History, Chemistry, and Preparation</u>](/documents/pdf/rosenkranz_2021_lakes_cochineal-history-chem-prep.pdf) - while this is for a different colorant (cochineal), the chemistry of lakes is the same.
-(this was an experiment to try all three different recipes, each of which is listed below)
+As summarized in [Activity Sheet: Making Lake Pigment with Madder](/resources/activity-sheets/pigment-madder-lake_assignment/), there are three historical recipe types for making lake pigment from madder.
+In Spring 2022, Naomi Rosenkranz and Charlotte Atkins undertook all three versions at once to make direct comparisons between them.
+Their field notes, working from the activity sheet, are presented below with extensive images of the process.
+They show the Making and Knowing Project's method for reconstruction of the process of lake pigment making from madder roots in the M&K lab.

+Refer to:
+- [Activity Sheet: Making Lake Pigment with Madder](/resources/activity-sheets/pigment-madder-lake_assignment/) for the activity sheet with recipes and background information
+- [<u>Presentation: Madder Lake: History, Chemistry, and Preparation</u>](/documents/pdf/presentation_sp23_rosenkranz_naomi_lakes_madder-history-chem-prep.pdf) for more complete information and further explanation of natural colorants and lake pigments

-> Jo Kirby et al, _Natural Colorants for Dyeing and Lake Pigments: Practical Recipes and their Historical Sources_ (Archetype, London, 2014).
+The recipes provided here are adapted from the ones provided in o Kirby et al, _Natural Colorants for Dyeing and Lake Pigments: Practical Recipes and their Historical Sources_ (Archetype, London, 2014).

-The recipes provided here are adapted from the ones provided by Kirby et. al.

 ## Modernized recipes, adapted for the laboratory (or kitchen)